Quickstart: Try Content Moderator on the web

 In this quickstart, you'll use the online Content Moderator Review tool to test out the basic functionality of Content Moderator without having to write any code.
 If you wish to integrate this service into your app more quickly, see the other quickstarts in the Next steps section.

 - A web browser

 Set up the review tool

 The Content Moderator Review tool is a web-based tool that allows human reviewers to aid the cognitive service in making decisions.
 In this guide, you will go through the short process of setting up the review tool so that you can see how the Content Moderator service works.
 Go to the Content Moderator Review tool site and sign up.

 Create a review team

 Next, create a review team.
-In a working scenario, this will be the group of people who will manually review the service's moderation decisions.
+In a working scenario, this will be the group of people who manually review the service's moderation decisions.
 To create a team, you'll need to select a Region, and provide a Team Name and a Team ID.
 If you wish to invite colleagues to the team, you can do so by entering their email addresses here.